-CyberGhost offers one of the largest VPN services worldwide and they’re trusted by millions of users to meet their privacy needs.
-While things usually go smoothly when connecting to top VPN providers like CyberGhost, you should expect to encounter connectivity issues occasionally.
+CyberGhost offers one of the largest VPN services worldwide, trusted by millions of users to meet their privacy needs.
+It’s also highly-rated by security experts across the web, including our CyberGhost review.
+But while things usually go smoothly when connecting to its servers, you should expect to encounter connectivity issues occasionally.

 General reasons that stop VPNs from connecting